 Can Closing Costs Be Included In A VA Loan?

-If you’re an eligible veteran, service member or surviving spouse, a VA loan can help you purchase or refinance a home with low upfront costs.
+If you’re an eligible veteran, service member or surviving spouse, a VA loan from the Department of Veterans Affairs (VA) can help you purchase or refinance a home with low upfront costs.
 However, low costs don’t necessarily mean no costs.
 Like other types of home loans, VA loan borrowers will have to pay fees known as closing costs to lenders for processing their loan.

 Fortunately, VA loan borrowers have options to reduce the amount they pay out of pocket.
 In this article, we’ll answer what VA loan closing costs are and if closing costs can be included in a VA loan.